 For example, you may be a beginner triathlete being able to swim breaststroke.
 But you’d like to be able to swim much faster for an upcoming event next summer, and need to learn the front crawl.

 The Benefits Of Swimming Several Strokes

-- When you swim several strokes you use more muscles and your body gets a better workout.
+- When you swim several strokes, you use more muscles, and your body gets a better workout.

-- The risk of a swimming injury is decreased because you don’t always stress the body with the same movements and the musculature is more balanced.
+- The risk of a swimming injury is decreased because you don’t always stress the body with the same movements, and the musculature is more balanced.

 - The skills that you learn in one stroke can often be transferred to another swim stroke.
-For example, the balance skills that you learn for the front crawl are also needed in backstroke.
+For example, the balance skills that you learn for the front crawl are also needed in the backstroke.
 Or the body undulation that you need for the butterfly stroke is also an asset while swimming breaststroke.

 - Knowing several types of swimming strokes can also be a significant advantage in triathlons.
 Obviously, if you know front crawl, you will swim faster and tire less than if you only swim breaststroke during the event.
 Switching to breaststroke, in turn, can be interesting when you need orient yourself, as you have better visibility than when you are swimming front crawl.
 And if you know backstroke, you can roll on your back when you are tired and take a few strokes in that position to recover.

 So my recommendation is that if you aren’t in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, it pays off to learn how to swim the four competitive strokes.